 Marijke Breuers grew up in a small village in the Netherlands in the 1960s.
 At that time, there was little room for manoeuvre for the individual.
 For her, studying at the Art Academy in Utrecht marked the beginning of a new life.
 Space to shape her own life.

 She worked as a graphic designer and screen printer at the Multimedia Centre Melkweg in Amsterdam and as a guest lecturer at the HKU.
 She taught future supervisors in children's centres and community workers.
-The vision as it was developed in the Reggio Emilia in children's centres was a source of inspiration and a confirmation of her own vision on education.
 Following the children's work process and developing an investigative attitude are central to this.
 This attitude was in line of her own working process as a visual artist.
 She is still particularly interested in the entire work process of an artist.
 What choices do they reveal?

 WHO I AM

 I am a visual artist of poetic works in which I visualise traces of human lives.